The Rising Cost of Compliance & How the Best Banks Respond

 To make matters worse, it’s reported that regulatory costs could more than double over the next five years, according to a survey of 183 senior staff of asset managers, brokers, and banks.
 In addition to this, 70% of firms expect the focus on managing regulatory risk to increase over the coming year.

-In this infographic, we break down the rising cost of compliance and how this will affect your budget forecasting in the coming years.
+In this blog, we break down the rising cost of compliance and how this will affect your budget forecasting in the coming years.

 Are We In a Compliance Hiring Bubble?